Entanglement and the three-dimensionality of the Bloch ball: Results: no interaction beyond QT

 Joint reversible transformations for two binary system are $(d+1)^2 \times (d+1)^2$ real invertible matrices, which map a state~(\ref{generic state}) onto another state~(\ref{generic state}).
 Since physical transformations can be composed, they form a group, denoted by $\g$.
-We consider theories where the sets of states and reversible transformations have related geometries, since we impose the following axiom. \begin{itemize} \item[] {\bf Continuous reversibility:} in each type of system, for every pair of pure states there is a continuous reversible transformation mapping one state onto the other. \end{itemize} This was introduced in the axiomatization for QT given in~\cite{5RA}, under the name \lq\lq{}continuity axiom\rq\rq{}.
+We consider theories where the sets of states and reversible transformations have related geometries, since we impose the following axiom. \begin{itemize} \item[] {\bf Continuous reversibility:} in each type of system, for every pair of pure states there is a continuous reversible transformation mapping one state onto the other. \end{itemize} By continuous we mean that the evolution of the state~(\ref{generic state}) is continuous in time.
+Or that every reversible transformation is part of a continuous one-parameter subgroup $\{G(t)\}_{t\in\mathbb{R}}$, where $t\in\mathbb{R}$ can be interpreted as time.
+This is equivalent to saying that the group of reversible transformations is connected.
+This was introduced in the axiomatization for QT given in~\cite{5RA}, under the name \lq\lq{}continuity axiom\rq\rq{}.
 The continuity of reversible transformations is suggested by the apparent continuity of time-evolution in the physical world.

-It means that every reversible transformation is part of a continuous one-parameter subgroup $\{G(t)\}_{t\in\mathbb{R}}$, where $t\in\mathbb{R}$ can be interpreted as time.
-This is equivalent to saying that the group of reversible transformations is connected.
-As pointed out in~\cite{5RA}, classical probability theory violates this axiom, since the set of reversible transformations is the group of permutations which is not connected~\footnote{This may seem contradictory with the continuity of time-evolution in classical mechanics, but these are two different notions of continuity.
-In classical mechanics, the evolution of a state for an arbitrarily small time produces a new state which is perfectly distinguishable from the previous one.
-Hence, this dynamics is not continuous in the sense of our axiom.}.
+As pointed out in~\cite{5RA}, in classical probability theory, finite dimensional systems violates this axiom, since the set of reversible transformations is the group of permutations which is not connected.
+In the infinite-dimensional case, this axiom is also violated if arbitrarily sharp effects are allowed.
+But in classical mechanics, it makes little sense to include these unphysical measurements.
+For instance, they allow for computing functions that are logically uncomputable.
+Also, an external agent performing arbitrarily sharp measurements and preparations can violate Hamilton's equations.

 Continuous reversibility implies that once the group of reversible transformations $\g$ is given, the set of states~(\ref{generic state}) is fixed, since the set of pure states is $\{G (\hat\bfa \otimes \hat\bfa) : G\in \g\}$ for any fixed $\bfa \in \reals^d$ with $|\bfa| =1$; and the set of all states (pure and mixed) is the corresponding convex hull~\cite{convex_book}.
 All states generated in this fashion must give consistent probabilities, as required in~\eq{c1}, hence